aka The Adventures of a Gnome Named Gnorm; A Gnome Named Gnorm

 Upworld has been conceived as a cute conceptual spin on the mid-1980s buddy cop movie that became all the fad after Lethal Weapon (1987).
 Shortly after Lethal Weapon came out, we started getting some bizarre spins on the buddy cop concept:- cop and dog – K9 (1988) and Turner and Hooch (1988); cop and alien – The Hidden (1987) and Alien Nation (1988); cop and split personality – Loose Cannons (1989); cop and Hollywood action star – The Hard Way (1991); cop and vampire – tv’s Forever Knight (1992-6); cop and zombie – Dead Heat (1988); even cop and dinosaur – Theodore Rex (1995).
 Certainly, the idea of a cop and gnome pairing should take the prize for conceptual bizarreness.

 For all that, it is a cute idea that fails to work.
 This is entirely due to a completely sophomoric attitude that takes over the film.
-Which is probably no particular surprise for a film that stars Anthony Michael Hall who seems to specialise in these types of films.
+Which is probably no particular surprise for a film that stars Anthony Michael Hall who seemed to specialise in these types of films around this period.
 In the film, Hall even drives a car with the number plate ‘OYNK’ – which should probably give an idea of the film’s intellectual level.
 Even the gnome gets into slavering over human female breasts and butts.
 Hall, who appears all of about nineteen, is laughably miscast as a detective and is far too young to at all convince in the part.
 Beyond that, the film’s most fantastic aspect is not its asking us to believe in gnomes or entire societies living underground but surely how someone with a jerkoff attitude like Anthony Michael Hall’s can remain on the police force without being suspended.

 Considering the number of genre films that Stan Winston has worked on and the sterling work he has produced in the effects department on most of these, one would have thought that some of it would have rubbed off on him.
 At least, Winston’s team create a fairly believable gnome.
 However, Winston fails to light and direct it in a way that would make it look convincing.
 Which is a sad considering the way most makeup people complain about directors and cinematographers’ failure to show their creations in a good light.